Rohit-554/Sunlight_Apk/Contributing.md

 # Want to contribute?
-It's Open for everybody  doesn't matter newbie or expert, If you are a open source enthusiast and  would like to contribute , please go through  [Contributing Guidelines](https://github.com/Rohit-554/Sunlight_Apk/blob/master/Contributing.md), it will be grate to see you working on this project.
+It's Open for everybody  doesn't matter newbie or expert, If you are a open source enthusiast and  would like to contribute , Here's How?

 # How to contribute:
 1. Clone this repository: